KittenpawFromsoftfur/RaspberryServer/readme.md

 ```
 > ****** Help ******
 > All commands are case insensitive.
-> Logged in as 'a'.
+> Logged in as 'bob', your account is activated.
-> Account is activated.
 >
 > help...
 Lists this help.
 Usage: 'help'.
 > i...
 Activates your account and unlocks all commands.
 Usage: 'i give duck cookie'.
 > register...
-Registers an account, 1 - 16 characters.
+Registers an account, 1-16 characters.
 Usage: 'register <username> <password>'.
 Example: 'register bob ross'
 > logout...
 Logs an account out.
 Usage: 'logout'.
+> define...
+Defines the name of an IO (GPIO range = 0-7, 10-16, 21-31; MOSFET range = 1-8).
+The name must have 1-16 characters and is case insensitive.
+Usage: 'define gpio/mosfet <IO-number> <name>'.
+Example: 'define gpio 0 fan'
+> set...
+Sets the status of an IO (GPIO range = 0-7, 10-16, 21-31; MOSFET range = 1-8).
+All IOs are output.
+Usage: 'set <IO-number/name> <1/0/on/off/high/low>'.
+Example: 'set gpio fan on'
+> clear...
+Clears the status of all IOs.
+Usage: 'clear gpio/mosfet'.
+> delete...
+Deletes the program log, your defines, your account or all files.
+Usage: 'delete log/defines/account/all'.
+Example: 'delete log'
 > shutdown...
 Shuts down the server.
 Usage: 'shutdown'.
 > run...
 Runs a console command on the machine.
 Usage: 'run <command>'.
 Example: 'run reboot'
-> delete...
-Deletes the program log, your defines, your account or all files.
-Usage: 'delete log/defines/account/all'.
-Example: 'delete log'
-> define...
-Defines the name of a gpio pin.
-The name must begin with a letter, and have 1 - 16 characters.
-Name is case insensitive.
-Usage: 'define <pin number 0 - 7, 10 - 16, 21 - 31> <name>'.
-Example: 'define 0 fan'
-> set...
-Sets the status of a gpio pin, all pins are output.
-Usage: 'set <pin number 0 - 7, 10 - 16, 21 - 31/name> <1/0/on/off/high/low>'.
-Example: 'set fan on'
-> clear...
-Clears the status of all gpio pins.
-Usage: 'clear'.
-> mosdefine...
-Defines the name of a mosfet.
-The name must begin with a letter, and have 1 - 16 characters.
-Name is case insensitive.
-Usage: 'mosdefine <mosfet number 1 - 8> <name>'.
-Example: 'mosdefine 1 lawnmower'
-> mosset...
-Sets the status of a mosfet.
-Usage: 'mosset <mosfet number 1 - 8/name> <1/0/on/off/high/low>'.
-Example: 'mosset lawnmower on'
-> mosread...
-(Not yet implemented!)
-Reads the status of all mosfets.
-Usage: 'mosread'.
-> mosclear...
-Clears the status of all mosfets.
-Usage: 'mosclear'.
 > echo...
 The echo which echoes.
 Usage: 'echo'.
 > exit...
 Closes your connection.
 Usage: 'exit'.
 > ******************